 As the weather gets colder, many people are turning on their furnaces for the first time since last winter.
-If you’re having trouble getting your furnace started, read our list of reasons why your furnace won’t kick on, or contact us for furnace repair services if those tips don’t clear up the problem.
+If you’re having trouble getting your furnace started, read our list of reasons why your furnace won’t kick on.

 Once you get the furnace turned on successfully, it might start making a racket.
 There’s no such thing as a truly silent furnace, so some furnace sounds are normal.
 But what’s happening behind the scenes that’s causing all the strange noises?
 And what do they all mean?